 Eligibility and conditions

-- Active PhD and DCA candidates who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation are eligible to participate in the 3MT competitions at all levels, including the Asia-Pacific 3MT competition.
+- Active doctoral candidates who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation are eligible to participate in the 3MT competitions at all levels, including the Asia-Pacific 3MT competition.
 Graduates are not eligible.

 - Finalists will be required to agree to media exposure for their presentation and research.